11ta/11ta-template/src/index.md

     mobile: # options = h-1/1 (default = full screen), h-1/2, h-1/3, h-3/4, h-9/10, h-48 (12rem, 192px), h-56 (14rem, 224px), h-64 (16rem, 256px)
     desktop: # leave blank to inherit "mobile" height (default = full screen)
   headingText: Is your data lost in the forest, or the trees?
-  headingTextColor: # text-gray-800 # default = text-white (can use any TailwindCSS text-[color]-[xxx])
+  headingTextColor: text-gray-800 # default = text-white (can use any TailwindCSS text-[color]-[xxx])
-  subheadingText: This is some pithy text that explains why you should hire us without reading any further.
+  subheadingText: This is some pithy text that explains why you should hire us without reading any further...
 Or is it farther?
   subheadingTextColor: # Leave empty to inherit headingTextColor or default (text-white) or use any text-[color]-[xxx]
   buttonText: Contact Us... # no button generated if left blank
   buttonURL: /contact/ # full url required.
 Example: https://thisdomain.com/somepage/